capacitor-community/react-hooks/README.md

 This is a community-supported add-on to Ionic React.
 If you'd like to help maintain this repo or have an idea for a hook please reach out to [@maxlynch](http://twitter.com/maxlynch) on Twitter.

-This also means the core Ionic React team won't be making regular updates to this repo, but rather encouraging the community to do so.
+This also means the core Ionic React team won't necessarily be making regular updates to this repo, but rather encouraging the community to do so.

 ## Getting Started